kevinclancy/blog/_posts/2025-10-18-modelling-tic-tac-toe.md

 $$\mathit{nextState} : 1 \times \mathit{GameState} \to \mathit{GameState}$$

 We will construct this closed system out of open systems such as the players.
-The players are open systems that takes observations of the board state as inputs and produces move choices as outputs.
+The players are open systems that take observations of the board state as inputs and produce move choices as outputs.
 As a rough first approximation, a player can be diagrammed as follows:

 <center>
 <img src="/assets/images/gameloop/ttt-player.drawio.png">
 </center>

-The above system is considered *open* because its input and output are not one-element sets.
+The above system is considered *open* because its input and output are not one-element sets; they contain actual information that must be received from and sent to unspecified destinations.
 Each turn, an element of BoardState is received as input.
 The player uses the current board state, possibly along with the player's own internal state, to decide a move to submit to the board.

 Now, let's develop a formalism that allows us to compose complex systems from simpler systems.